ifeherva/HearthDuster/README.md

 HearthDuster reads your card collection when you play and recommends card that you can disenchant based on one of the following strategies:

 - **Duplicates**: cards you have way too many, like 2 from the same legendary or more than 2 from a normal card.
 Golden and normal ones are calculated separately.
 - **Joint duplicates**: cards you have way too many including golden ones.
-For example two normal and one golden copy of the same card means you only need to keep one normal.
+For example two normal and one golden copy of the same card means you only need to keep one normal card in order to retain the playability of your collection.
+This strategy will select the non-golden cards.
 - **Wild**: cards that are no longer in standard.

 ## Questions?